 Have you ever noticed those guys riding around on bicycles with massive cube bags and wondered?
 You know, how does one become a courier?
 How much would you make per delivery?
 What’s it like in #Estonia?

 UPDATE!
-2021 Bolt now pays ~ 3EUR per delivery + I earn with Bondora
+2021 Bolt now pays ~ 3EUR per delivery.
+I’m also earning with Bondora

-- 💶 I’m now also making money with Bondora (Investing in Estonia).
+- 💶 I’m now also making money with Bondora.
 Get 5EUR for free if you open a Bondora account here: https://bondora.com/ref/jaim227

-- Since writing this blog post the rides are now paying about 3EUR per delivery, so you really need a Bondora account to boost your earnings.
+- Since writing this blog post the rides are now paying about 3EUR per delivery.
+Use a Bondora Go & Grow account (pays 6+ %) to boost your Bolt earnings.

 By the way, to join Bolt sign up here: https://docs.google.com/forms/d/e/1FAIpQLScHAphO2jPqaLOtTnQrBQj_Zd2FjjS-xY3Bw17seINoJT5pPg/viewform otherwise keep on reading for the story.